xephora/Threat-Remediation-Scripts/Threat-Track/Solarmarker Backdoor/readme.md

 ### SolarMarker Backdoor Generator of redirectors

-Generate a list of `1000` (you can set it to whatever number you please) Solarmarker Backdoor redirectors for the purpose of blocking.
+Generate a list of `1000` Solarmarker Backdoor redirectors for the purpose of blocking.
 If the compromised site is taken down and if you find a different compromised site you can replace the site below with yours.

 ```python
 import requests